agaesnk/cheat-notes/MEAN Project Setup.md

-# New MEAN Project
+# $ init : MEAN Project setup

 ## Starter code

-We are about to create a new project, where we'll be using Express.js for the BackEnd part (storing the API) and Angular.io for the FrontEnd.
-In order to achieve this, we need to combine 2 different projects to manage both the different parts of the application.
+We are about to create a new project, where we'll be using **Express.js** for the BackEnd part (storing the API) and **Angular.io** for the FrontEnd.
+For that, we need to combine two separate projects in our computer to manage the both different parts of the application.

-In our main project folder, we will create two separated parts:
+First of all, in our main project folder we will create two new folders:

 - Angular.io project - in the terminal, route  `/project-folder`: